About Alice Springs

 Alice Springs lies in the physical and spiritual heart of Australia’s arid zone, about halfway between Darwin to the north and Adelaide to the south.

-The Municipality of Alice Springs covers an area of 328 sq kms and has a population estimated at 28,605 (ABS 2012).
+The Municipality of Alice Springs covers an area of 410 square kilometres and has a population estimated at 26,823 (ABS Census 2016).

 It is however the service hub for a much wider region - the southern half of the Northern Territory, an area of 551,000 sq kms, and parts of South Australia and Western Australia.